taiyangc/awesome-web3-ai-agents/README.md

 - [Zentients](https://zentients.xyz) [Coming Soon] - A consumer facing launchpad for agents.

 ## AI Agent Creation Platforms

+### Omnichain
+- [Crestal](https://www.crestal.network) [Waitlist] - Use Crestal’s AI-powered tools and community of contributors to design, launch, and evolve intelligent agents tailored to your needs — so you can start benefiting in minutes, not months.
+- [Wayfinder](https://www.wayfinder.ai) [Waitlist] - An omni-chain tool providing groundbreaking ways for AI to interact with blockchain environments.

 ### Base
 - [Simulacrum](https://simulacrum.network) - Simulacrum turns social media messages into blockchain actions.